AskTaimoor/php-captcha/README.md

 # php-captcha
-A simple script to show captcha, written in PHP
+A simple PHP script to show captcha image.